 - age

 - culture

 - disability

-- gender

-- sexual orientation

 - gender reassignment

-- marriage and civil partnerships
+- marriage and civil partnership

+- pregnancy and maternity,

+- race

 - religion or belief

+- sex

+- sexual orientation

 Comments and actions that contribute to discrimination, harassment or victimisation are not acceptable and will be challenged.
 Such incidents will be recorded and shared with parents and carers, and the relevant agencies when necessary and appropriate.